alopezrivera/anchorage/README.md

 ---

 ## 1. Introduction

+As the internet ages, link rot takes over larger and larger swathes of it, bringing with it the disappearance of interesting reads, courses and resources and much more that many of us treasure.
+Anchorage is an attempt to let you save your little corner for good :)

 What follows is the Anchorage user's manual.

 First it will deal with the requirements and install of the library, and then with its